-- acquire knowledge on fundamentals of the key components of population and development. - understand the mechanism underlying the demographic theories and application. - learn the inter-linkages between population and development. - equipped with knowledge and skill to undertake studies on the linkages of population growth and development. - UNIT I: Population growth: Global and National level with special reference to India Levels, trends and differentials. - UNIT II: Demographic techniques and measures mortality, fertility, migration, age, sex composition, urbanization, family and household characteristics. - UNIT III: Malthusian theory of population, Demographic transition theory, Optimum population theory, Caldwell theory of population and development. - UNIT IV: Population and development- inter linkages Global and National Demographic dividend and population ageing problems and prospects; Population and Environment. - UNIT V: Population policies and programmes National surveys, data sources and analysis.
+- acquire knowledge on fundamentals of the key components of population and development. - understand the mechanism underlying the demographic theories and application. - learn the inter-linkages between population and development. - equipped with knowledge and skill to undertake studies on the linkages of population growth and development. - UNIT I: Population growth: Global and National level with special reference to India Levels, trends and differentials. - UNIT II: Demographic techniques and measures mortality, fertility, migration, age, sex composition, urbanization, family and household characteristics. - UNIT III: Malthusian theory of population, Demographic transition theory, Optimum population theory, Caldwell theory of population and development.
+Population and Development Challenges Population aging and its implications Youth bulge and its potential Population displacement and refugee crises Urbanization and its challenges - UNIT IV: Population and development- inter linkages Global and National Demographic dividend and population ageing problems and prospects; Population and Environment.